Good and Safe CPU Temperature — How to Check and Optimize?

 As a PC user, you may have asked yourself: “What temperature should my CPU be?
 Is it safe for my PC?”
 As with any electric device, a processor uses power for its work, which affects its temperature.
 That’s why a computer is constructed in such a way that extra heat is taken away with the help of a specially designed cooling system.
 However, what can be considered a good CPU temperature on your Windows OS?

 The answer to this question is not that straightforward.
 In general, the more processes you run, especially those that require many system resources, the more your PC heats.
-For example, it’s quite normal for the CPU temperature to increases while gaming.
+For example, it’s quite normal for the CPU temperature to increases while gaming or coding if you are a member of leading offshore team working from home.

 Yet, while heating to a certain degree is OK, working with a temperature close to the maximum for certain processor types significantly decreases their life.
 When it goes up to the maximum temperature for the CPU, you may notice your PC freeze or show error messages.
 If the cooling system doesn’t have the overheating protection mechanisms, the CPU may stop working.